 Remember, your beneficiary designations have significant legal standing: They even supersede those you name in your will.
 Neglecting to update these designations means your money may not be distributed according to your wishes.
 In fact, if you don’t name your beneficiaries, your assets could get tied up in probate court — resulting in unfavorable tax treatment of your funds.

 When reviewing your beneficiaries:

-TIAA-CREF Individual & Institutional Services, LLC, and Teachers Personal Investors Services, Inc., members FINRA, distribute securities products.
+TIAA-CREF Individual & Institutional Services, LLC, Teachers Personal Investors Services, Inc., and Nuveen Securities, LLC, Members FINRA and SIPC, distribute securities products.
 Annuity products are issued by TIAA (Teachers Insurance and Annuity Association), New York, NY.

 We understand life happens.
 Choose from among eight common and not-so-common Life Events in the main Advice & Guidance menu to find helpful articles.